MrGabatt/DigiForPhpBB32/README.md

 - Digi Dark Blue (Blue / orange color scheme)
 - Digi Dark Blue 2 (Blue / red color scheme)

+How to install a color declination
+The color variations for Digi are available as inherited styles.

+Prerequisites
+To install a color variation, you must first install the Digi style.

 ## Download
 https://github.com/MrGabatt/DigiForPhpbb32/archive/master.zip